Emil-Gruenwald/GameDev/README.md

 # Team Members and Roles
 * Edgar - Animator and Graphics
 * Elliot - Scripts and Coder
-* Emil - Coder and Graphics
+* Emil - Coder and Manager
 * Cole - Sound and Scripts

 # Overview of Game #1